 Do you need to talk?
 Here's how you can access mental health support, from online counselling, hypnotherapy and coaching, to general listening lines

-The UK government has officially called for a nationwide lockdown in a final attempt of managing and containing coronavirus and ultimately, freeing up the NHS and our medical services to treat those most in need.
-We must stay at home, leaving only for the essentials - food, health reasons or work (where this absolutely cannot be done from home).
+The UK government has officially called for a second nationwide lockdown.
+We must once again stay at home, leaving only for the essentials - food, health reasons or work (where this absolutely cannot be done from home).

 We are living in an uncertain and turbulent time.
-Guidance and news reports have been changing daily, so many of us understandably will be feeling unsettled and confused.
+Guidance and news reports have been changing daily for months, so many of us, understandably, will be feeling unsettled and confused.
+This year has been incredibly difficult for so many reasons.
 Whether you were already undergoing mental health support or are experiencing new levels of distress, worry and anxiety as a result of this time, please know that help is available.
 You’re not alone in this, and nobody should feel they aren’t deserving or able to access support.